pixelstorm/coding_guidelines_custom_builds/README.md

 1. Install git in the custom theme directory
 1. Checkout a local feature branch when working on a new feature and merge into master when you are done.
 1. Deploy your master branch through beanstalk

-# Testing in browser stack (login supplied)

-1. Ios iphone6 and up, Ipad all versions
-1. Android S4 and up, Galaxy 3 and up, Galaxy SS mini
-1. Internet Explorer 11 and up
-1. latest versions of Firefox, Chrome and Safari

 ### We adhere to wordpress best practices broadly defined here: